Spring 2018 Emerald City League High School Girls Ultimate Guidelines

 The top-ranked team at the end of the regular-season league schedule shall be declared League Champion.
 The league tie-breaker policy (compare head-to-head league record, if still tied compare league record vs. opponents from the top of the standings downward) will be used to break ties.
 If teams are tied for 1st at the end of the regular season a tie-breaker game will be played to determined League Champion and post-season seeding.

-At the conclusion of the regular-season league schedule, a Wild Card game will be held between either ECL 2 v 3 or ECL 3 v 4 to determine which team will earn the final ECL berth in the post-season.
+At the conclusion of the regular-season league schedule, a Wild Card game will be held between either ECL 3 v 4 to determine which team will earn the final ECL berth in the post-season.
+The winner will play PSL #3 for the final berth in the State bracket.

 Coaches are responsible to report game scores to their AD after each game.
 Each AD will then tweet game scores, which will be visible along with online league standings.
 DiscNW also has a separate score reporting mechanism that your AD will provide you.